 The employee fills a leave form specifying type a leave and period and submit it to the Supervisor for approval.
 The leave form goes through all client approvals.
-Once approved the employee submit the leave form to the HR Assistant who is responsible for the client sector.
-The HR Assistant receives the leave form and confirm employee leave days.
-Once the leave days are confirmed the leave form is submitted to the HR Officer for final approval.
-Once approved, the leave form is submitted to the Payroll officer waiting for its timesheet.
+Once approved the employee submit the leave form to the respective FCP HR Assistant.
+Upon receipt of the leave form, The HR Assistant confirms employee leave days as a recommendation for leave approval to the HR Officer.
+The HR Officer approves the leave if it is properly constituted .
+Once approved, the leave form is submitted to the Payroll Officer for processing.

+Input is submitted to payroll as soon as it is generated and approved.
+That includes, contracts, and leave forms